reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

     ![](./media/Lab-01-task1-password.png)

-1. First-time users are often prompted to Stay Signed In, if you see any such pop-up, click on No.
+1. First-time users are often prompted to "Stay Signed In."
+If you see any such pop-up, click on "No".

-1. If a **Welcome to Microsoft Azure** popup window appears, click Maybe Later to skip the tour.
+1. If a **Welcome to Microsoft Azure** popup window appears, click on "Maybe Later" to skip the tour.

 ### Task 2: Explore Sentinel workspace

- Sentinel workspace is a centralized platform by Microsoft Azure for managing, investigating, and responding to security threats across your organization's cloud services.
+ Sentinel Workspace is a centralized platform by Microsoft Azure designed for managing, investigating, and responding to security threats across your organization's cloud services.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

     ![](./media/09.png)

-1. Select the pre-created Sentinel workspace from the available list.
+1. Select the pre-created Sentinel **loganalyticworkspace** from the available list.

     ![](./media/Lab01-task2-loganalyticworkspace.png)

-1. Explore the Overview page to get a summary of the workspace, including incidents, alerts, health, and other essential information.
+1. Explore the Overview page to obtain a summary of the workspace, including information on incidents, alerts, health, and other essential details.

     ![](./media/lab01-task2-overview.png)

-1. Navigate to "Data connectors" on the left sidebar and review existing connectors configured for collecting security-related data.
+1. Navigate to the 'Data connectors' section in the left sidebar and examine the currently configured connectors for collecting security-related data.

     ![](./media/dataconnector.png)

-1. Under the **threat management** section select **Incidents** from the left panel to review detected security incidents and alerts.
+1. In the **threat management** section, choose **Incidents** from the left panel to assess detected security incidents and alerts.

-1. Select the status filter next to the search space and click on **Select all** checkbox to see all the new,active and closed incidents.
+1. Click on the status filter beside the search space, and then select the **Select all** checkbox to view all new, active, and closed incidents.

     ![](./media/Lab01-task2-selectall.png)

-1. Select the **Informational** incident from the list to view details, and take necessary actions.
+1. Select the **Informational** incident from the list to view details and take necessary actions.

     ![](./media/Lab01-task2-informational.png)